danimalcrackrz/danimalcrackrz/README.md

 -->
 Hi there 👋🏽

-• Hi, my name is Daniel Shaw and I am a Web Developer living in Austin, Tx
+• Hi, my name is Daniel Shaw and I am a Software Engineer based in Austin, Tx
 • [My Portfolio Website](https://danimalcrackrz.com)